anhhchu/anhcodes/web/content/blog/genie-agent-cicd.md

 - No audit trail for who changed what and when
 - No peer review before changes hit production
 - No reliable way to promote the exact same configuration from dev to prod
-- No rollback if a bad instruction update breaks query behaviour
+- No rollback if a bad instruction update breaks query behavior

-The fix: treat the Genie Agent like any other piece of software, version-controlled, reviewed, and deployed through a pipeline.
+The fix: treat the Genie Agent like any other piece of software: version-controlled, reviewed, and deployed through a pipeline.

 ## Solution overview: Declarative Automation Bundles

-Declarative Automation Bundles (DAB) is Databricks' infrastructure-as-code framework.
-It supports jobs, pipelines, dashboards, and as of CLI v1.10, **Genie spaces** as first-class resources.
+Declarative Automation Bundles (DABs) is Databricks' infrastructure-as-code framework.
+It supports jobs, pipelines, dashboards, and as of CLI v1.10, **Genie Agents** as first-class resources.

 The approach has two key pieces: